The Best Touchscreen Chromebooks [January 2020]

-With Christmas and the rest of the holiday season quickly approaching, it’s the perfect time to get the loved ones in your life a brand new laptop that will make browsing the web a whole lot more enjoyable.
-Whether you’re shopping for a student, a parent, or anyone else, Google’s lineup of affordable devices can often be just enough functionality to be perfect devices.
+With the arrival of a new year, it’s the perfect time to get yourself a brand new laptop that will make browsing the web a whole lot more enjoyable.
+Whether you’re shopping for yourself, a student, a parent, or anyone else, Google’s lineup of affordable devices can often be just enough functionality to be perfect devices.
 Touchscreen-equipped Chromebooks mean videos, note-taking, and even light gaming are all a cinch on the device, without having to pay for high-priced premium Windows ultrabooks that are mostly used for similar ideas.
 And hey, if you’re looking for a premium Chromebook device, we even have some options for you there.

-There are so many different models to choose from that picking up a Chromebook today can be a daunting task, especially if you’re going to buy it as a gift for someone else.
+There are so many different models to choose from that picking up a Chromebook today can be a daunting task.
 Which models should you pick up, and which should you avoid?
 Sit back and relax, because we have you covered.
 This is our guide to the best touchscreen Chromebooks on the market today.

-Brand new for this fall, Google’s first standard Chromebook in two years is the Pixelbook Go.
-Replacing the original Pixelbook—one of the best touchscreen Chromebooks ever made, in our eyes—the Pixelbook Go lowers the starting price by 35 percent, making it a much more affordable option for anyone looking to invest into a new Chromebook.
+Released back in October of last year, the Pixelbook Go is Google’s first traditional Chromebook in two years.
+Replacing the original Pixelbook—one of the best touchscreen Chromebooks ever made, in the eyes of many—the Pixelbook Go lowers the starting price by 35 percent, making it a much more affordable option for anyone looking to invest into a new Chromebook.
 At $650, it’s still priced relatively high compared to most other devices on the market, but despite that, the Pixelbook Go seems to have all the magic you could want from a Chromebook today.

 If there’s one thing that’s a bit disappointing about the Pixelbook Go, it’s the design.
 There’s a lot to like about how the Pixelbook Go looks and feels, but in the transition to a cheaper market, the Go has lost one of our favorite things about the original Pixelbook: its tall display.
 Unlike on the 2017 Pixelbook, the Go uses a standard 16:9 aspect ratio with a 13.3″ screen.
 This makes it a solid offering for watching movies or YouTube, but with productivity work, a 3:2 display like the original device would’ve been much appreciated, especially considering this isn’t a 15″ device.
 Though, if we’re looking at the product as a whole, the smaller, wider display seems to be part of making the Go as portable as possible, and on that end, Google has nailed it.